Full Time and Part Time Adult Skills Learners - Destinations (2019-20 Year-End)

 The chart below shows how our adult learners are split between these three strands.
 Around 9% of adult learners belong to Strand 3, which is slightly more than 2018/19 (+2%).
 We have continued to see an increase in Essential Skills learners in comparison with Technical Professional.
 Some of this is due to the acquisition of the Black Country Skills Shop which supported unemployed adults through employability programmes.

 The chart below shows the proportion of our adult learners that reside in the Dudley Local Authority, in the neighbouring authorities (Wolverhampton, Birmingham, Sandwell & Walsall) and outside of the region.
 More than half of our adult learners live in the Dudley borough (53%) and 11% increase on 2018/19.
 Only 3% of our adult learners come from outside of the region which has reduced from 6% in 2018/19.
 This is further evidence that the college’s work is focussed on ensuring local people have an impact on the local economy through skills development and training.

 The local economy relies on a workforce with high level skills and skills in STEM subjects (science, technology, engineering and mathematics).

 The chart below shows the percentage of qualifications completed by adult learners that were in STEM related subjects.
-In 2017/18 26% of our adults followed STEM programmes of study, which is similar to the previous year.
-We recognise the need to continue to review our remaining adult offer to ensure it meets local needs and that we are making best use of the budget for adult provision.
+In 2019-20 30% of our adults followed STEM programmes of study.
+This is a 4% drop compared with last year.
+Much of the adult provision we took responsibility for from Birmingham Metropolitan College was essential skills which explains this dip.
+We recognise the need to continue to review our remaining adult offer to ensure it meets local needs and that we are making best use of the remaining budget for adult provision.